mongodb/docs-realm/source/includes/rql.rst

    // Is equivalent to
    "priority >= 2 * (2 - 1) + 2"

-You can also use multiple Realm Object properties together in a mathmatic operation.
+You can also use multiple object properties together in a mathmatic operation.

 .. code-block:: js